 Hard money lending operates on a fundamentally different model than bank lending.
 The shift is profound: lenders prioritize the property itself, the investment deal structure, and your exit strategy far above your credit history.
 This asset-based approach is exactly why hard money works for borrowers with credit challenges.

 The after-repair value of the property and the overall deal structure constitute the primary underwriting focus.
 Lenders concentrate on whether the property can realistically be purchased at a sufficient discount, renovated within a reasonable budget and timeline, and resold at a price that justifies the loan risk.
-A property with a low purchase price relative to its after-repair value indicates strong equity cushion and will often receive approval even from a borrower with a 600 credit score.
+A property with a low purchase price relative to its after-repair value indicates strong equity cushion and will often receive approval even from a borrower with a lower credit score.

 Your exit strategy ranks equally critical.
 Lenders need assurance that you have a clear plan to repay the loan within the term.
 For fix and flip projects, this means either completing the renovation and selling the property, or refinancing into longer-term conventional financing.
 A borrower with weak credit can still secure approval by presenting detailed evidence that their exit strategy is viable.